datacentricdesign/iob22/index.md

 Everything is self-paced.
 A day of coding will fit for some of you.
 However, I recommend you to start making your own choice.
 A couple of hours per day works better?
 Go for it, try and see what works for you.

 Everyone is going to learn at a different pace.
-For this, instead of an 8-hour assignment weekly assignment, we packaged this introduction to programming into small blocks of self-paced code practice to fit the different learning pace.
+For this, instead of an 8-hour assignment weekly assignment, we packaged this introduction to programming into small blocks of self-paced assignment to fit the different learning pace.

 Short videos, written tutorials and automated testing to fit the different learning styles.
 For some of you, the videos will sound too slow, for some of you, even some assignment might not go as fast as you would like.